-4. In determining if a business qualifies for a designation as a tier 1 firm or a tier 2 firm pursuant to subsection 2 or 3, the Office shall use the criteria set forth in section 13 of this act to determine whether an employee is a full-time equivalent employee
+4. In determining if a business qualifies for a designation as a tier 1 firm or a tier 2 firm pursuant to subsection 2 or 3, the Office shall use the criteria set forth in section 13 of this act to determine whether an employee is a full-time equivalent employee small business.

-- 5. The monetary amounts set forth in subsections 2 and 3 must be adjusted for each fiscal year that begins on or after July 1, 2015, by adding to that amount the product of that amount multiplied by the percentage increase in the Consumer Price Index for All Urban Consumers (All Items) between the calendar year ending on December 31, 2013, and the calendar year immediately preceding the fiscal year for which the adjustment is made.
-The Office shall, on or before March 1 of each year, publish the adjusted amount for the next fiscal year on its Internet website or otherwise make that information available to applicants for certification as local emerging small businesses. - Sec.
+Sec.
 12. 1.
 A business may apply, on a form prescribed by regulation of the Office, to the Office for certification as a local emerging small business.
-The application must be accompanied by such proof as the Office requires to demonstrate that the applicant is in compliance with the criteria set forth in section 11 of this act and any regulations adopted pursuant to section 14 of this act. - 2.
-Upon receipt of the application and when satisfied that the applicant meets the requirements set forth in this section, section 6 of this act and any regulations adopted pursuant to section 14 of this act, the Office shall certify the business as a local emerging small business. - 3.
-The Office shall compile a list of the local emerging small businesses certified pursuant to this section and post the list on its Internet website. - Sec.
-13. To determine whether an employee is a full-time equivalent employee pursuant to section 11 of this act:
+The application must be accompanied by such proof as the Office requires to demonstrate that the applicant is in compliance with the criteria set forth in section 11 of this act and any regulations adopted pursuant to section 14 of this act.

+2. Upon receipt of the application and when satisfied that the applicant meets the requirements set forth in this section, section 11 of this act and any regulations adopted pursuant to section 14 of this act, the Office shall certify the business as a local emerging equivalent employee pursuant to section 11 of this act:

+3. The Office shall compile a list of the local emerging small businesses certified pursuant to this section and post the list on its Internet website.

+Sec.
+13. To determine whether an employee is a full-time